Skip to main content

 Overview

-Certificate management and automation of the certificate lifecycle is a key part to protect your environment from outages and security breaches.
-Protocols play important role in this process, whether standardized or proprietary.
+Certificate management and automation of the certificate lifecycle are key components in protecting your environment from outages and security breaches.

-From a different perspective, platform works as a proxy between the clients that use protocols and technologies like certification authorities.
-The benefits of this approach and setup are:
+From another perspective, the platform acts as a proxy between clients using protocols and the underlying technologies such as certification authorities.

-• consistent and compliant certificate management in hybrid environments
+• Consistent and compliant certificate management in hybrid environments.

 The following protocols are implemented: